TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-6 Public Key Infrastructure.md

 Create a self-signed certificate on your VM.
 ![create x509 key](../00_includes/x509%20key.png)

-Analyze some certification paths of known websites (ex. techgrounds.nl / google.com / ing.nl).
+Analyze some certification paths of known websites (ex. techgrounds.nl / google.com / ing.nl)

 ![analize](../00_includes/Analyze%20path.png)

 Details show when this certificate expires, where is it made, by who it is made, SHA-256 shows the certificate, RSA encryption.

 Find the list of trusted certificate roots on your system (bonus points if you also find it in your VM).

 ![systemrootcertif](../00_includes/Systemroots.png)

 (bonus points if you also find it in your VM).

 ![bonusVM](../00_includes/BonusVM.png)